gklyne/annalist/documents/demo-script.md

 ## Initializing Annalist site data

-`annalist-site-setup.mp4` - (1m47s)
+`annalist-site-setup.mp4` - (3m19s)

-This demonstration sequence starts with a fresh Annalist software installation, configured to accept OpenId Connect user authentication from Google.
-It covers use of the `annalist-manager` command line tool to initialize Annalist site data, create an initial administrative user, and specify default user permission data.
+This demonstration starts with a fresh Annalist software installation.
+It introduces the `annalist-manager` command line tool, and then covers its use to initialize Annalist site data, create an initial administrative user, and specify default user permissions.

-The sequence used here creates "personal" Annalist site data in the home directory of the currently logged-in user.

-1. Create new Annalist site structure:
+1. The `annalist-manager` command line tool is provided to perform a range of Annalist system administration activities.
+To show list of `annalist_manager` command options, type:

+        annalist-manager help

+    To show more information about a specific command:

         annalist-manager createsite

+2. Examine the location where annalist site data will be created.
+    (The location is determined by a configuration file installed as part of the Annalist software, and may be changed by editing the configuration file.
+In his case, we shall use the default "personal" configuration, which creates site data in subdirectory `annalist_site` the current user's home directory
+    Initially, the directory does not exist.

+        annalist-manager sitedirectory

+        ls /Users/graham/annalist_site

+3. Create new Annalist site structure:

+        annalist-manager createsite

+        ls /Users/graham/annalist_site

-2. Initialize the web site management database:
+4. Initialize the web site management database:

         annalist-manager initialize

-3. Create an initial admin user (with user-id `admin`) with a supplied password:
+5. Create an initial admin user (with user-id `admin`) with a supplied password:

         annalist-manager defaultadminuser

-4. Set default permissions to allow any logged-in user to create a new data collection:
+6. Set default permissions to allow any logged-in user to create a new data collection:

         annalist-manager setdefaultpermissions "VIEW CREATE_COLLECTION"

-5. Start the Annalist web site server:
+7. Start the Annalist web site server:

         annalist-manager runserver

+At this point, you should be able to browse to `http://localhost:8000`, and be presented with the initial annalist site.

 With the Annalist server running, the next demo will show how to log in to the web site and create a first data collection.